urkorenu/Jenkins-pipeline-for-weather-app/README.md

 # Jenkins Pipeline for Application Deployment

 This README documents the process of setting up and running a Jenkins pipeline for deploying an application.
-The pipeline involves four EC2 instances running in containers, each playing a specific role.
+The pipeline involves five EC2 instances running in containers, each playing a specific role.

+## Infrastructure Management

+### Terraform

+The infrastructure is provisioned and managed via **Terraform**, ensuring the automated setup and configuration of the environment.
+This includes the creation of the VPC, subnets, security groups, and the EKS cluster itself.

+**Terraform Setup**:

+1. **Install Terraform**: Ensure Terraform is installed locally or on the Jenkins worker node.
+2. **Define Terraform Configuration**: In the `tf/` directory, define the configuration files for provisioning the AWS infrastructure (VPC, subnets, NAT gateway, EKS cluster, etc.).

-## Overview
+## Pipeline Overview

 The pipeline consists of the following nodes: